Post MSN to DNP Track

 Upon completion of the DNP program, you will have attained the knowledge, skills, values and confidence to pass boards and assume an active role serving in a variety of settings as a Doctor of Nursing Practice.
-The UIW DNP graduates family nurse practitioners that are skilled in interdisciplinary practice, culturally competent, and have instilled in their practice the core values of faith, service, innovation, truth, and education.
 As caregivers UIW DNP graduates will:

 - Integrate nursing science with ethical, biophysical, psychosocial, analytical and organizational sciences to plan, implement and evaluate advanced practice in nursing at the doctoral level.